AbreezaSaleem/react-voice-recorder-player/README.md

 ## Troubleshooting
 This section provides solutions for known issues related to browser compatibility:
 - ~~Issue: Playback option not working on iOS devices~~
   - ~~Due to browser limitations on iOS devices, the playback option may not work as expected.
-In the meantime, consider testing on other browsers or devices for full functionality.~~ (fixed)
+In the meantime, consider testing on other browsers or devices for full functionality.~~ (fixed [here](https://github.com/AbreezaSaleem/react-voice-recorder-player/commit/f6b42448d9c8372a74bc41a025b6974fbc1b8a4c))
 - Issue: Playback option not working on Mac Safari in Codesandbox
   - Codesandbox is unable to play the recorded audio on Safari Mac.
 More details of the issue can be found here https://github.com/AbreezaSaleem/react-voice-recorder-player/issues/1